-Taylor Swift has asked an important question: Do we all want to be sexy babies?
+Taylor Swift has asked an important question: do we all want to be sexy babies?

 As the internet analyses the lyrics in Taylor Swift’s ‘Anti-Hero’, Olivia Petter examines what one of the most popular phrases says about modern beauty standards

 Do you feel like everyone’s a sexy baby?
 And you’re just a monster on a hill?
-If you’ve never considered the answer to those questions, you’re clearly not in sync with Taylor Swift, who sings those words in one of the songs in her new, Spotify-shattering, album, Midnights.
+If you’ve never considered the answer to those questions, you’re clearly not in sync with Taylor Swift, who sings those words on her new, Spotify-shattering, album, Midnights.

 “Anti-Hero”, the album’s first single, is a playful meditation on self-loathing and taking accountability for your behaviour.
 In just a few days, the aforementioned “sexy baby” lyric from the track has inevitably spawned several viral Twitter threads, with die-hard Swift fans (or “Swifties”, as they call themselves) trying to unpack its meaning.